waldur/waldur-homeport/README.md

 ## Introduction

-Waldur HomePort is web-based client for the [Waldur MasterMind][1].
+Waldur HomePort is a web-based client for the [Waldur MasterMind][1].
 It uses yarn for dependency management and webpack as module bundler.

 ## System Requirements